 Instructions

-- Preheat your oven to 350°F and fill a 12-count muffin tin with liners.
+- Preheat the oven to 350ยฐF and line a 12-cup muffin pan with paper liners.

-- Gently whisk in the flour, cocoa powder, baking powder, and baking soda.
+- Add the flour, cocoa powder, baking powder, and baking soda, whisking just until no dry streaks remain.
 Fold in the chocolate chips until evenly distributed throughout the batter.

-- Allow muffins to cool for 5-10 minutes in the pan to set.
-Then gently remove them (still in the liners) and transfer to a wire rack to finiash cooling completely.
+- Allow the muffins to cool in the pan for 5-10 minutes before transferring them, still in their liners, to a wire rack to cool completely.

 Notes